dinocosta/Quotes/README.md

 ![Screenshot](screenshot.png)

-This is just a personal project that enabled me to learn how to use Swift to build menu bar apps and how to use the some parts of the Cocoa Framework. 👍
+This is just a personal project that enabled me to learn how to use Swift to build menu bar apps and how to use the some parts of the Cocoa Framework.

 ## Requirements

 - Xcode 7.3
 - OSX 10.9+

+## Instructions

+Download the latest release and run: `make install` This moves the Quotes.app file to your /Applications folder.  👍